-FRIEND JONES:-I have just received a circular from Keen, Cook & Co., advertising Prof. Grimes' book.
-He seems to have taken for granted that only mesmeric subjects because a said and a king avalent. come spirit mediums.
-And as his explana-tions of spirit phenomena do not in any man-ner touch my case, I must conclude that his investigations have been both limited and superficial.
+FRIEND JONES: - I have just received a circular from Keen, Cook & Co., advertising Prof. Grimes' book.
+He seems to have taken for granted that only mesmeric subjects be-come spirit mediums.
+And as his explanations of spirit phenomena do not in any manner touch my case, I must conclude that his investigations have been both limited and su perficial.
 When Mesmerism and Psychology were in their glory, I tried various operators, but none could control me.
-I also employed a powerful operator in Magnetism in this city. but without avail.
+I also emp.oyed a powerful operator in Magnetism in this city, but without avail.
 When fully satisfied that I was not a subject, I commenced as an operator, and soon found several good subjects and frequently gave private exhibitions without charge.
-The Professor says: "The mere unexpressed will of the operator is ineffectual."
+The Professor says: "The mere uncharge.
+The Professor says: "The mere un-expressed will of the operator in ineffectual."
 I know that he is mistaken.
 I once said to a boy whom I had mesmerized, "See what a fine orange tree," and willed mentally that he help himself.
 He then spread his handkerchief on the floor, and plucked thirteen.
-I then willed that he was just thirteen from his handkerchief. that he put just thirteen from his handkerchief into his pocket, which he did.
-I told him to throw in his line and catch some fish, and willed mentally that he hook a large one.
-He accordingly did so and called on me to help him, when on my mentally exercising the will to have the line break, he fell backward rolling over the floor.
+I then willed that he put just thirteen from his handkerchief into his pocket, which he did.
+I told him to throw in his line and catch some fish, and willed mentally that he book a large one. accordingly did so and called on me to help him, when on my mentally exercising the will to have the line break, he fell backward rolling over the floor.

 These cases were samples of quite common occurrences.
 In my experiments I merely suggested a line of action, and then whatever I mentally desired he performed.
 Of course you can not tolerate a long article, or I would multiply cases.
-I afterwards became a medium, a writing, personating, healing and speak-ing medium.
+I afterwards became a medium, a writing, personating, healing and speaking medium.
 My experience was so similar to mediumship all over the world that I need not particularize.
 I wish merely to show that in my case, Prof. Grimes is entirely mistaken.
 He says in trance, as it is called, the depressing emotions are called into action.
-In my case the opposite is true.
+In my case the opposite is trike.
 The exalting emotions are wonderfully excited whenever I am controlled to speak.

-The Professor says, "Any person who can be entranced by an operator, can also entrance himself," How about my case Professor?
-No man can entrance me, but spirits come to me, give their names, history, etc. Sometimes I see them; sometimes I do not, but I am always wide awake, or at least I always thought so until the Professor insinuated that we poor devils were asleen but did not that we poor devils were asleep but did not know it!
+The Professor says, "Any person who can be entranced by an operator, can also en-trance himself."
+How about my case Professor?
+No man can entrance me, but spirits come to me, give their dames, history, etc. Bometimes I see them; sometimes I do not, but I am always wide awake, or at least I always thought so until the Professor insinuated that we poor devils were asleep but did not know it!

-I lent a friend one hundred dollars in his poverty.
+I lent a friend one bundred dollars in his poverty.
 Afterward a relative left him a legacy of one thousand dollars, and I wanted him to repay me.
 While in my room alone, not thinking on that subject my spirit mother came and wished me to write as follows: "Robert," he who had left the legacy, "wishes you not to collect that borrowed money, and says if you will not, he will enable you to earn ten times that amount by your medium-ship."
-What could induce me to write ship."
-What could induce me to write thus, as I had made up my mind fully to collect the money, and I did collect it.
+What could induce me to write thus, as I had made up my mind fully to col-lect the money, and I did collect it.